javierrayhan/Atmega328-168-8-Heat-plate/README.md

 ## 📌 Project Description

-Heat Plate Controller OLED v1.1 is a microcontroller-based temperature controller designed for precise heat management using a relay and thermistor.
+Heat Plate Controller OLED/16x2 I2C is a microcontroller-based temperature controller designed for precise heat management using a relay and thermistor.
 It’s perfect for:

 - DIY soldering stations
 - Compact lab heating devices